mRcOol7/react_private_contest/README.md

 # Private Contest Manager

 ## 📝 Overview
-This project is a web application that enables users to manage private contests.
-Users can register their private contests and view the details of their registered contests, including contest codes.
+The Private Contest Manager is a web application built using React.js for the frontend and Node.js with Express.js and MongoDB for the backend.
+It allows users to register their private contests and view their registered contests along with the contest codes.

 ## 🚀 Features
 - Register private contests with details such as prize pool, spots, first prizes, valid till date, platform, and contest code.